-The ACD may make available certain Classes of Shares of any Sub-fund through the Regular Savings Plan (details of current Classes of Shares and Sub-funds which are available are shown in Appendix I).
+The ACD has made all Classes of Shares of any Sub-fund available through the Regular Savings Plan.
 Further information on how to invest through the Regular Savings Plan is available from the ACD.

 4.2.4 Minimum Subscriptions and Holdings